ibm-cloud-docs/openpages/admin-updating-software.md

 When the software update begins to run, you can’t schedule or run another update for a few minutes.
 While the update is running, the instance is offline for 30 minutes to an hour.
-Ensure that you inform your end users to avoid accessing the OpenPages instance until the software update is complete.
+Ensure that you inform your end users to avoid accessing the {{site.data.keyword.openpages_short}} instance until the software update is complete.